leggetter/realtime-app-dev-tips/slides.md

   <source src="./img/twitter-lots-of-data.mp4" type="video/mp4">
 </video>

---
-play_video:

 ---

-class: top
+class: top larger

 ## Problem:

-You can seldom control what the data source sends and when it sends it.
+You can't always control what the data source sends and when it sends it.
 Even it you can, it can be tedious to trigger test data.

-???

-The problem: makes the development phase really difficult.
+With REST APIs we can generate fake data.
+With real-time... ?

 --